 Annapurna Base Camp Trek is one of the most popular trekking destinations in Nepal.
 It was opened and permitted at first for foreign trekkers and expeditions in 1949.
 ABC trek offers panoramic mountain views from its trekking starting to the ending points.
 The sceneries are most admirable.
-Overall, it is a short and sweet Annapurna base camp trek package 2022.
+Overall, it is a short and sweet Annapurna base camp trek package for 2023.

 Annapurna Base Camp Trek Guide

 Where is Mt.
 Annapurna located?

 Mt.
 Annapurna is a 55 km long massif, located in the Gandaki Zone, Nepal.
 It lies in the north-central part of Nepal.
 It is surrounded by Pokhara Valley and Kaligandaki Gorge on the south and west sides respectively, whereas both eastern and northern areas are bounded by the Marshyandi River.

 Since Annapurna is a massif, it includes the 10th highest mountain in the world, i.e. Mt.
 Annapurna I with 8091m.
 Besides, its ranges contain thirteen peaks over 7000m and sixteen over 6000m.

 Annapurna Conservation Area is the first as well as the largest conservation area in Nepal.
 It preserves all the floras and faunas of the Mt.
 Annapurna ranges.

 - Annapurna I Main (8,091 m)

 Annapurna Base Camp Trek Highlights

 The highlights of the ABC trek are fabulous.
 The trek offers: